 The insurance company may pay you the value of the loss in money or, at its choice, it may repair or replace the damaged or stolen vehicle.
 In case of a theft, it may return the stolen vehicle to you with payment for any damage caused by the theft.

 The liability portion of the BACF obligates the insurer to pay all damages the business is legally obligated to pay because of bodily injury or property damage caused by a covered vehicle, up to the policy limits.

 When there is an auto liability lawsuit against the insured business, where the loss is covered by the policy, the insurer is obligated to defend the business or settle the lawsuit.
 The decision whether to contest or settle the case is entirely at the insurer’s discretion.

 The insurer’s duty to defend or settle ends when the insurance policy limits are exhausted.
 By way of example, imagine that three people are injured in an accident in which you or one of your employees is at fault.
 The policy limit is exhausted in judgments or settlements for the first two claimants.
 That leaves your business liable to pay the award directly, should there be a judgment in favor of the third person.

 Punitive damages may be awarded in cases of gross negligence, such as drunk or reckless driving.
-By law in a number of states, a BACF cannot cover any punitive damages for which you may be liable.
+By law in several states, a BACF cannot cover any punitive damages for which you may be liable.
 Even in states where coverage for punitive damages is allowed, your policy may exclude them.